lisagorewitdecker/AI-Accessibility-WordPress-Plugin/README.md

-# AI-Accessibility-Plugin-API-WP-NPM
+# AI-Accessibility-WordPress-Plugin
-AI Accessibility Plugin For NPM and Wordpress, etc
+AI Accessibility Plugin For and Wordpress, based on the Google Chronw extension.